nandhakumar8/aws_app_host/readme.md

-## Web Application Deploy Using AWS Services
+## WordPress Application Deploy Using AWS Services

 Below architect we are going to deploy: